betodealmeida/shillelagh/ARCHITECTURE.rst

     CREATE VIRTUAL TABLE "https://api.github.com/repos/apache/superset/pulls"
       USING githubapi('repos', 'apache', 'superset', 'pulls');

 Except that the parameters are not passed as strings, since they can be of any type.
-Instead, they are first pickled and then encoded as ``base64``.
+Instead, they are first marshalled and then encoded as ``base64``.
 This is all happens behind the scenes, both for adapter developers as for users.

 Once the table has been created, Shillelagh will re-execute the query.
 The whole flow looks like this: